mcgibbon/sympl/docs/quickstart.rst

     )
     implicit_dynamics = ImplicitDynamics()

-:py:class:`sympl.AdamsBashforth` is a :py:class:`sympl.TimeStepper`, which is
+:py:class:`~sympl.AdamsBashforth` is a :py:class:`~sympl.TimeStepper`, which is
-created with a set of :py:class:`sympl.Prognostic` components.
-The `Prognostic` components we have here are `Radiation`, `BoundaryLayer`, and `DeepConvection`.
+created with a set of :py:class:`~sympl.Prognostic` components.
+The :py:class:`~sympl.Prognostic` components we have here are `Radiation`, `BoundaryLayer`, and `DeepConvection`.
 Each of these carries information about what it takes as inputs and provides as outputs, and can be called with a model state to return tendencies for a set of quantities.
-The `TimeStepper` uses this information to step the model state forward in time.
+The :py:class:`~sympl.TimeStepper` uses this information to step the model state forward in time.

-The `ImplicitDynamics` class is a :py:class:`sympl.Implicit` object, which steps the model state forward in time in the same way that a `TimeStepper` would, but doesn't use `Prognostic` objects in doing so.
+The `ImplicitDynamics` class is a :py:class:`~sympl.Implicit` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.TimeStepper` would, but doesn't use :py:class:`~sympl.Prognostic` objects in doing so.

 The Main Loop
 -------------